JhonCorro/Final-proyect/README.md

 Data extraction system by means of image processing and variable correlation.

 ## 2. Problem
 Many companies focused on refrigeration, with machines that regulate temperature in closed environments, do not have an internal control system for their mechanisms.
-The current process they use for data collection consists of an operator who, at certain intervals of time, records the information shown on the screens of the devices in a spreadsheet.
+The current process used for data collection consists of an operator who, at certain intervals of time, records the information shown on the screens of the devices in a spreadsheet.
 This situation causes the company to lose money due to the poor regulation of their systems and they see the need to invest in a control model.

 ## 3. Justification
-Due to the above, there is the need a system that can obtain this data and analyze it in a simple and comfortable way for the company.
-The data provided by the systems are shown by a display, therefore, the proposed methodology consists in the installation of a webcam that focuses on that display.
-In this way you can monitor the data without having the need to have hardware inside the company with the exception of the camera and a small computer system.
-By means of image analysis it is possible to obtain numerical and non-numerical values, and finally send them to a web server where the correlation and analysis of data would be performed.
+Due to the above, there is a neeed for a system capable of obtaining and analyzing this data in a simple and comfortable way for the company.
+The data provided by the systems are shown in a display, therefore, the proposed methodology consists in the installation of a webcam that focuses on that display.
+In this way it is posible to monitor the data without having the need to have hardware inside the company with the exception of the camera and a small computer system.
+By means of image analysis it is possible to obtain numerical and non-numerical values, and finally send them to a web server where the correlation and analysis of data will be performed.

 ## 4. Objectives
   * ### General